|2014 Season (CBSSports.com)||190.00||9.00||13.00||0.00||4.31||1.33||169.00||68.00|

 With the win, Kennedy improved to 8-9 on the year.
 His next start will come against the Braves.

 |by Igor Mello | CBSSports.com|

-Kennedy owns a 3.71 ERA and a 1.21 WHIP over 19 starts (116 1/3 innings).
-He will make his next start Saturday against the Dodgers in Los Angeles.
+Kennedy has allowed four earned runs three times over his previous six starts.
+He owns a 3.62 ERA and a 1.21 WHIP over 21 starts (129 1/3 innings).
+His next start will come Wednesday against the Cubs in Chicago.

 |Ian Kennedy kicked off last season as the Diamondbacks' ace, but he would finish the season as a member of the Padres' pitching staff.
 Kennedy was having a pretty brutal season for the Diamondbacks, going 3-8 with a 5.23 ERA and 1.42 WHIP in 21 starts before being traded to San Diego for a minor-league pitcher and a left-handed reliever.
 It shows how quickly Kennedy declined since he was dealt to San Diego for a bargain-bottom price after he won 21 games in 2011 and 15 games in 2012.
 Kennedy didn't improve much for San Diego, going 4-2 with a 4.24 ERA and 1.34 WHIP in 10 starts.
 Kennedy's decline centered around command problems.
 He walked 3.6 batters per nine innings last season, which increased from 2.2 in 2011 and 2.4 in 2012, and he had a 63 percent strike rate, which declined from 67 percent in 2011 and 66 percent in 2012.
 There's potential for Kennedy to bounce back in 2014, but he's nothing more than a late-round pick in mixed leagues.